mopidy/mopidy/docs/config.rst

 New configuration values
 ------------------------

-Mopidy's settings validator will stop you from defining any config values in your settings file that Mopidy doesn't know about.
-This may sound obnoxious, but it helps us detect typos in your settings, and deprecated settings that should be removed or updated.
+Mopidy's config validator will stop you from defining any config values in your config file that Mopidy doesn't know about.
+This may sound obnoxious, but it helps us detect typos in your config, and deprecated config values that should be removed or updated.

 If you're extending Mopidy, and want to use Mopidy's configuration